And why public land should be used for public housing

 The last five years have seen an exponential increase in rents and house prices.
 Tens of thousands of individuals, couples and families have experienced difficulties in accessing affordable housing, with many forced to live in overcrowded accommodation, others forced into homelessness, some deciding return to the family home as the private rental market left them with little to live on after the landlord’s rent was paid, whilst many have left the city to make their lives in a less expensive place.

 Despite a decade of disastrous decisions, it would appear that despite all the evidence to the contrary, ministers and officials at national and local government firmly wedded to their pro-market housing policy positions believe that the only way to solve the housing crisis is to depend on developers.
-The thinking behind the current Oscar Traynor Road, Coolock, development plan has been massively skewed by the outlook and self-interest of a small but powerful lobby group, the developers.
+The thinking behind the defeated Oscar Traynor Road, Coolock, development plan was massively skewed by the outlook and self-interest of a small but powerful lobby group, the developers.

 We can and must to better than this.

-Details on the campaign will be released soon and you are welcome to contact me – Councillor John Lyons, Independent Left – about the Oscar Traynor development plan.
+For details on the campaign or more information about the Oscar Traynor Road development you are welcome to contact me – Councillor John Lyons, Independent Left.

 Report on development of Dublin City Council land at Oscar Traynor Road in Coolock